Former Gasworks Remediation Project Complete

-The Clyde Street site operated as a gasworks from 1913 to 1985 under Newcastle Gas Company.
+The Clyde Street Newcastle site operated as a gasworks from 1913 to 1985 under the Newcastle Gas & Coke Company.

 In 2006 Jemena acquired the site as part of a business transaction.
-Since then, Jemena has committed to carrying out the remediation of contamination resulting from the historical operation of the site as a gasworks.
-Significant progress has been made with respect to contamination assessment.
-Remediation planning is being done in consultation with the NSW Environment Protection Authority (EPA), Newcastle City Council, and the NSW Department of Planning and Environment (DP&E).
+Since then, Jemena has committed to carrying out the remediation of contamination resulting from the historic operation of the site as a gasworks.
+Significant progress has been made with respect to contamination assessment and remediation planning, which has been undertaken in consultation with the NSW Environment Protection Authority (EPA), Newcastle City Council, and the NSW Department of Planning, Industry and Environment (DPI&E).

-In August 2011 the NSW EPA declared the Clyde Street, Hamilton North site to be 'Significantly Contaminated Land' under the NSW Contaminated Land Management Act.
-Since 2012, Jemena has been working within a Voluntary Management Proposal framework for the management and eventual remediation of contamination.
+In August 2011 the NSW EPA declared the site to be 'Significantly Contaminated Land' under the NSW Contaminated Land Management Act.
+Since 2012, Jemena has been working within a Voluntary Management Proposal framework for the management and remediation of the site.

 The NSW Minister for Planning declared the remediation project a ‘State Significant Development’ under the Environmental Planning and Assessment Act on 29 October 2015.

 A Management Order (MO) was issued by the EPA on 21 December 2015 imposing timeframes for site assessment activities and the main remediation works.

 The first formal stage of preparing for the Environmental Impact Statement (EIS) with DPI&E was the submission of a Preliminary Environmental Assessment (PEA).
 This was completed in late May 2016, followed by a clarification addendum in July 2016.
 On 15 June 2016 DPI&E chaired a planning focus meeting with the relevant agencies, Jemena, and its consultants.
 The next step was for the DPI&E to issue the Secretary’s Environmental Assessment Requirements (SEARs).